 Sunday morning we drove over to our next hike, The North Fork of Mill Creek just outside of town in Moab, UT.
 The drive time from our camp in Kane Creek was about 20-30 minutes.
 We arrived around 10:30am, and there were still a few parking spaces left.
 There is one restroom available, and doggie poop bags at the start of the trail.

-You will see several “Trail this way” signs, but to reach the falls head straight (East) past this small brown building.
+To reach the falls head straight (East) past this small brown building.
 The trail veering to the right in this photo is a bike trail.
 Bikes are not allowed on the main trail after this building.

 For an interesting article on the area, the overcrowded-ness, & massive trash piles, check out this article from the Utah Public Radio.
 Please be responsible and “Leave No Trace” – pick up your own trash (and other’s trash if you see it, and doggie poop bags).
 This is another area that is in danger of being closed off due to irresponsible hikers/tourists leaving a mess.